TaranpreetKaur06/Market-Basket-Analysis/README.md

 The project includes visualizations such as:

-* Frequent Itemsets vs Support Threshold
+* Frequency of Each Product in Transactions
-* Association Rules Scatter Plot
+* 'Distribution of Quantity per Transaction Item
-* Support vs Confidence Graph
+* Distribution of Unit Price
-* Top Association Rules Table
+* Association Rules: Support vs Confidence (sized by Lift)

 ---